bryantwilliam/trifecta_app1_public/README.md

 # trifecta_app1_public

+My work, Atomic.io, we have a Flutter SDK, which I am the product owner of.
+I made this demo app to showcase our Flutter SDK.

+---

 First demo app for Atomic.io

 In the app root directory, remember to create a `.env` file with the following set: